noAarchitecten

 The building is the first implementation of an urban and architectural competition for the redevelopment of Meulestede Noord, a former harbour area in the North of Ghent.

-educational and recreational spaces.
+It houses a local service centre with administrative, educational and recreational spaces.
 The site is a small city park in the garden of a former castle.

-ding reminds of a leaf, fallen from a tree.
+Building in the park demands a pavilion-like building with all sides treated equally.
+The footprint of the building reminds of a leaf, fallen from a tree.
 The facade, like a garden fence, is clad with fibre cement boards of dif-ferent colours.
 A studied colour scheme provides a gradual transition of the wallcolour depending on the context, street or park.
 The green roof is visible from the two adjacent residential towers.

 One enters the building into a high foyer, which provides an overview of all functions in the building.
 An open staircase connects the two levels.
 From this central space one has access to all the rooms.

-enjoys extra height under the roof and is in visual relationship with a large fitness room on the first floor.
+A large cafe is located on the park side.
+This area enjoys extra height under the roof and is in visual relationship with a large fitness room on the first floor.

-Read a newspaper, play petanque, have you hair done.
 Dance the salsa, borrow books, improve your cooking.

-Everything grouped around one open centre:
+Everything grouped around one open centre: place m’as tu-vu.

 Have a drink.
 Play Billiards.
 Catch up.

-next: Boerentoren Antwerp
+next: M HKA Antwerp